davidmoralesz/mailerlite-hero-section-refresh/README.md

 ### Code Abstractions:

-The code has been streamlined for simplicity and ease of maintenance by abstracting it directly into the CSS file.
-You can conveniently access these abstractions at `/src/input.css`, ensuring a seamless workflow without reliance on JavaScript frameworks.
+To simplify maintenance and streamline the workflow, certain repetitive elements of the code, such as buttons and cards, have been encapsulated into custom classes using Tailwind's `@apply` directive.
+This abstraction is implemented directly at the CSS level and can be conveniently accessed at `/src/input.css`.
+By doing so, we ensure a cleaner workflow without reliance on JavaScript frameworks.

 ### Accessibility Considerations: